Topics in this article:

 b. gallbladder stones

-c. arterial plaque (caused more by sugar, stress, and vascular biofilms than by fats)
+c. arterial plaque (caused by sugar, stress, mineral imbalance, vascular biofilms, animal fats, and trans fats)

 d. excess blood cholesterol (by placing a demand on the blood to deliver the cholesterol to the liver to manufacture more bile).

 b.
-Undigested oils interfere with insulin finding sugar in the blood (a form of insulin-resistance).
+Undigested oils interfere with insulin utilizing or lowering sugar levels in the blood (insulin-resistance)

-d.
-High sugar in the blood leads to bacterial, viral & fungal overgrowth (the body's last resort attempt to lower blood sugar levels).
+e.
+High sugar in the blood leads to bacterial, viral, and fungal overgrowth (the body's last resort attempt to lower blood sugar levels).

 8 Examples of sugar-raising / pathogen-promoting food combinations to avoid:

-1) oils (nuts, flax seed oil, olive oil, etc.) with fruits, agave, honey or sugar
+1) oils (nuts, flax seed oil, olive oil, etc.) with fruits, honey, or sugar

 2) almond butter on bread or a rice cracker

 3) potatoes/squash with butter, or sour cream, or cheese